Best Acoustic Guitar Brands for Beginners

 For newbies, I recommend checking out the following guitars:

 - Yamaha FG800: This is the instrument I recommend for most beginners.
 The FG800 is a dreadnought-style guitar known for outstanding sound and playability.
 Dreadnought guitars have a deep, resonant tone and excellent projection.
-The FG800 features a solid spruce top, nato back, sides and neck, and a rosewood bridge and fretboard.
-Nato is an alternative tonewood similar to mahogany in sound.
-This is a typical tonewood profile, and you'll see it in many acoustic guitars.

 - Yamaha FS800: The FS800 is a guitar similar to the FG800, and it is made with the same tonewood profile.
 The difference is in the body shape.
 The FS800 features a slightly smaller folk-style body.
 Sound-wise, this will mean a little less bass and a tighter midrange as compared to the FG800.
 More practically, a smaller guitar body may appeal to teens who don’t yet feel comfortable with a full-size dreadnought guitar.